barryclark/jekyll-now/_posts/2014-3-3-Hello-World.md

 </aura:component>
 ```

-Save this component and try in Community Builder. hmm do not see my new component yet.
-Well it is not complete.
+Save this component and try in Community Builder.
+Still do not see my new component because it is not complete.
 We need to add a design time part to our component for Builder to know what to do in design time.
 Open Design section in Developer Console and add URL attribute same as our component, that way we can set this URL from Community Builder on property panel at design time.

 ![Design Component]({{ site.baseurl }}/images/designcomponent.png)